fujitake/vantiq-related/vantiq-platform-operations/docs/eng/create_quay.io_account.md

 ## How to create a new Quay.io account

-  It is possible to sing in to Quay.io with a RED HAT account.
+  You can sign in to Quay.io with a RED HAT account.
   Here are the procedures for creating a new one.

 ## Go to https://quay.io/